Social work in the military: Civilian counterparts

 Civilian social workers work for hospitals, human service agencies and federal, state, county and city governments.
 They perform duties similar to those performed by military social workers.
 However, civilian social workers usually specialize in a particular field, such as family services, child welfare, or medical services.
 They may also be called social group workers, medical social workers, psychiatric social worker, and social welfare administrators.

 Civilian social workers in the military provide family advocacy services, such as conducting assessments on cases involving domestic violence or child abuse within a military family.

 Military families have historically demonstrated significant resilience in the face of numerous challenges, though, in the United States, this resilience of military families has, in many psychosocial domains, entirely eroded as a result of circumstances associated with the longest armed conflict in national history (Cox & Waller, 2016).
-This recognition, combined with a compelling and emerging empirical imperative addressing unique needs of family members of both current and former service members has resulted in graduate clinical social work programs (MSW) offering specialized training in working with military families, which can be found in several Universities.